Please note that Tapas no longer supports Internet Explorer.

 "Right, that!"

-I nodded, then desperately pleaded my case to the inspector who was looking down at me with exaggerated disdain.
+I nodded, then desperately pleaded my case to the inspector, who was looking down at me with one eyebrow raised in a theatrical arch.

 "Look, this is what Alan feared most.
 You understand, right?
 For him, having this come to light was more terrifying than death itself."